-Stratford Butterfly Farm, Warwickshire: only small group bookings permitted at this time, but the team is hoping to accept large group bookings from 21st June.
+Stratford Butterfly Farm, Warwickshire: only small group bookings permitted at this time, but the team is hoping to accept large group bookings when restrictions are eased.

 Not all of these attractions may have been awarded the VisitEngland ‘We’re Good to Go’ certificate - we’d urge that you look out for this symbol.

 You’ll find more information about the certificate here.